BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 A previous level is not safe when the patient's current condition has changed.

-11. A Med/Surg/Observation patient is going for an imaging study.
+11. A patient is going for an imaging study.
 Which mobility handoff is most useful?

 Correct.
-Good handoff tells the receiving area or transport what was observed and what transfer plan is safe.
+Good handoff tells the receiving area or transport what was observed, what transfer plan is safe, and what safer fallback to use if the preferred equipment is not available.

 Vague baseline statements are not enough.
-Handoff should include current level, observed ability, limits, and plan.
+Handoff should include current level, observed ability, limits, equipment plan, and safer fallback.

 12. What is the best final habit for BMAT use?